flowchain/devify-server/README.md

 [![Build Status](https://travis-ci.org/DevifyPlatform/devify-server.svg?branch=master)](https://travis-ci.org/DevifyPlatform/devify-server)
 [![GitHub license](https://img.shields.io/github/license/DevifyPlatform/devify-server.svg)](https://github.com/DevifyPlatform/devify-server)

-devify-server, or [*Devify*](https://github.com/DevifyPlatform/devify-server) in a short, is a simple IoT server boilerplate.
+**devify-server**, or [*Devify*](https://github.com/DevifyPlatform/devify-server), is a set of IoT device server boilerplate.

-*Devify* is extremely light weight, and is very easy to use.
+*Devify* is written in 100% JavaScript and designed to be light-weight.
 It aims to help developers to create IoT application servers, faster.

 ## Introduction

-Devify is an open source project to develop the boilerplates for getting started with IoT cloud servers.
-It gets you up to speed using IoT and web technologies.

-Devify open source project, or **Devify**, is a software framework.
-Its goal is to create a new way to write IoT server code.
+Devify is an open source project to develop a set of boilerplates for getting started with IoT device servers.
+It aims to help you developing device server running on IoT devices and using emerging web technologies.
+In addition, Devify open source project, or **Devify**, itself is a software framework.

 ## Quickstart